KalicoCrew/kalico/docs/Bleeding_Edge.md

 ### Advantages Over Other Methods
 - Smooth Transition of PA Values: Unlike the Marlin test, which can be sensitive to first layer calibration and has limited PA value testing, the Klipper PA tower allows for a smooth transition of PA values from layer to layer.
 - User-Friendly Calibration: This method provides a more user-friendly and less fiddly approach to fine-tuning the PA value.
+- Range of Velocity Tests: Optimal PA likely varies on the acceleration and velocity.
+Ideal PA values are likely to be specific to these different velocity transitions.

 ### Sample run command:
 Note, it is not reccomended to run the command directly without the helper macros configured.